How does occupational therapy help brain injury rehabilitation?

 The goal of occupational therapy is to make the patient independent.
-The principles of it are intuitive and have been integrated into medical treatment for centuries.
+Its principles of it are intuitive and have been integrated into medical treatment for centuries.

 Occupational therapy focuses on functional skills development that improves social participation, community integration, and emotional well-being.
 The overall goal of OT is to improve the quality of life for the patient.

 It wasn’t that long ago when patients suffering from brain injuries were considered mentally ill and a threat to society.
 Before the 1800s, they were typically shuttered away in insane asylums and prisons.

 Around 1918, Dr. William Dunton noticed that his patients greatly benefitted from busy productive activities.
 He wrote that “all patients should have occupations which they enjoy.
 Sick minds, sick bodies, and sick souls may be healed through occupation, and it’s is as necessary as food and drink.